 One of the many foods you must be aware of is cheese.
 Many kinds of cheese are OK, but some can be gluten contaminated.
 One of those kinds is bleu cheese.

 Bleu cheese is somewhat misunderstood.
 There is a lot of confusing information about it.
-For example, the mold used in the cheese making process can be acquired in the traditional way (from bread), or cultured from another (non-wheat based) source.
+For example, the mold used in the cheese-making process can be acquired in the traditional way (from bread), or cultured from another (non-wheat based) source.

 Yes, the bleu in bleu cheese is created by mold.
-Bleu cheese is ordinary cheese that has been ripened through the process of bacteria acting on the Penicillium Roqueforti mold that has been introduced during the cheese-making process.
+Bleu cheese is an ordinary cheese that has been ripened through the process of bacteria acting on the Penicillium Roqueforti mold that has been introduced during the cheese-making process.
 The mold creates the veins in the bleu cheese.

 There are different kinds of bleu cheeses – Roquefort, Gorgonzola, and Stilton to name a few.
 Roquefort was originally made using bread as the mold medium.
 And that’s where all the confusion comes about for Celiacs.
-Anything that may or may not have used bread in the process can potentially make me and you sick.
+Anything that may or may not has used bread in the process can potentially make me and you sick.
 That’s what the people at “curdnerds” are talking about when they say the Roquefort is made in the “traditional way”.

 Today, most bleu cheese is not made using a bread medium.
 The mold is grown in a controlled laboratory using mold created from prior batches without bread.
 I never did find out what medium is used, but it appears to be some kind of scientific mold-growing medium that wouldn’t mean a thing to most of us.

 Roquefort is the only bleu cheese that has ever been made using mold grown on bread.
 There are brands, such as Papillon, that continue to produce Roquefort the old-fashioned way, but most brands don’t include bread anymore.